 So, if you are consistently getting a HUGE return, then is is time to use a federal tax calculator to see what the taxes owed would usually be.

-That way you don't have to pay money.
-Also, you aren't giving your money away interest free.
+That way you don’t have to pay money.
+Also, you aren’t giving too much of your money away interest free.

 This will allow more money into your paycheck every month.
 Why wait for your own money?

 Remember, a tax refund is not a gift!